Prepare for your Wilderness Medicine course

 What should I bring to class?

-Bring adequate clothing to be outside in cold, heat, rain or snow, including: boots, rain gear, sun hat, and sunglasses.
-You should also bring a large daypack with extra layers, a notebook and writing utensil, water bottle, watch and headlamp.
-Some students like to bring a pair of slippers or sandals for classroom sessions and a reusable mug for hot drinks.
+Don't forget: boots, rain gear, sun hat, and sunglasses.
+You should also bring a large daypack with extra insulating layers, a notebook and writing utensil, water bottle, watch and headlamp.
+Some students like to bring a pair of slippers or sandals for classroom sessions and a reusable mug.

 what time should i Arrive?